-Structure
+Structure:

 - Your essay needs a beginning, middle and end - Introductions: this can be brief, and should introduce the reader to the territory of your essay, the argument(s) you will be making and the conclusion(s) you come to - Each subsequent point you make should have a new paragraph - Arguments both for and against (e.g. directive versus non-directive approaches) need to be backed up by literature wherever possible.
-You need to substantiate your claims with the use of specific examples from your own experience as a client, from your workshop experience, or from your clinical work as a therapist/facilitator - All concepts, terms and theoretical ideas need to be referenced - Your conclusion should sum up and draw together the various strands of thought you have explored.
+You need to substantiate your claims with the use of specific examples from your own experience as a client, from your workshop experience, or from your clinical work as a therapist/facilitator - All concepts, terms and theoretical ideas need to be referenced - Your conclusion should sum up and draw together the various strands of thought you have explored

-Some notes on writing essays (continued)
+Some notes on writing essays continued

-Presentation
+Presentation:

-- Your essay should be typed and double spaced or 1.5 spaced - Use Arial font size 12 - Leave a one-inch margin on either side of the page - Write on one side of the page only - Include page numbers - Supplied as a word document - The essay should be 1,500 words (2,000 words for the case study) 10% over or under is accepted; failure to do so will result in a 5% deduction in your marks - You must include the word count on your essay; failure to do so will result in a 5% deduction - Your word count should include the referencing cited within the essay, but does not include the bibliography - You may include images within the text; these should be clearly annotated (i.e. Fig 1, etc.) and referenced if necessary - Referencing must follow the Harvard referencing system; please ensure you understand and apply this throughout your essay and in the bibliography (you can find more on Harvard referencing at the end of this handbook) - The bibliography should be composed of all your references and source material - Your essay MUST include your student number only, not your name.
+- Your essay should be typed and double-spaced or 1.5-spaced - Use Arial font size 12 - Leave a one-inch margin on either side of the page - Write on one side of the page only - Include page numbers - Submitted as a Word document - The essay should be 2000 words (10% over or under is accepted); failure to do so will result in a 5% deduction in your marks - You must include the word count on your essay; failure to do so will result in a 5% deduction - Your word count should include the referencing cited within the essay, but does not include the bibliography - You may include images within the text; these should be clearly annotated (i.e. Fig 1, etc.) and referenced if necessary - Referencing must follow the Harvard referencing system; please ensure you understand and apply this throughout your essay and in the bibliography (you can find more on Harvard referencing at the end of this handbook) - The bibliography should be composed of all your references and source material - Your essay should be submitted to academicmarker@tlswi.com

 All students must keep a copy of their essays in case of loss.
-Assessments can be emailed to your Course Administrator.
+Assessments can be emailed to the academic marker email provided above.